CORPORATE GOVERNANCE GUIDELINES

 3. MEETINGS OF THE BOARD

 Regular Meetings.
-It is the policy of Acadia to have quarterly meetings, arranged so that the maximum number of Trustees can attend.
-In general, the meetings will be held at the Company’s headquarters in White Plains, New York.
+It is the policy of the Company to have quarterly meetings, arranged so that the maximum number of Trustees can attend.
+In general, the meetings will be held at the Company’s headquarters.
 Agenda and other materials for the Board meetings will be sent in advance in order to provide Trustees with the opportunity to study the materials prior to the meeting.
 Special meetings will be called as necessary.

 Meetings of Independent Trustees.
-Following each regular meeting of the Board of Trustees, the independent Trustees shall meet.
+Following each regular meeting of the Board, the independent Trustees shall meet.
 The meetings shall be chaired by the Lead Trustee.

 Charters.
-Consistent with New York Stock Exchange listing requirements, each standing committee will have a written charter approved by the Board.
+Consistent with New York Stock Exchange Listing Manual, each standing committee will have a written charter approved by the Board.
 The charters will set forth the purposes and responsibilities of the committees as well as qualifications for committee membership, procedures for appointment and removal, structure and operations, and reporting to the Board.
 The charters will also provide that each committee will annually evaluate its performance.
-Consistent with New York Stock Exchange listing requirements, the charters of the Company’s most important committees (i.e., the Audit, Compensation and Nominating & Corporate Governance Committees) will be included on the Company’s website and copies of these charters will be made available upon request to the Company’s Secretary.
+Consistent with New York Stock Exchange Listing Manual, the charters of the Company’s most important committees (i.e., the Audit, Compensation and Nominating & Corporate Governance Committees) will be included on the Company’s website and copies of these charters will be made available upon request to the Company’s Secretary.

 5. CLAWBACK POLICY